beckbw/TACC-LSC-Training/README.md

 ### Courses

 Courses are organized hierarchically in folders by user experience, scope, topic, and training location / date.
-* `Introductory` courses are those in which limited prior knowledge or experience is needed to easily undertake the training as well as topics with a broad scope or impact.
+* [Introductory](Introductory) courses are those in which limited prior knowledge or experience is needed to easily undertake the training as well as topics with a broad scope or impact.
-* `Advanced` courses generally assume a student will be aware of the content of the `Introductory` courses and will generic have a more targetted or specific scope.
+* [Advanced](Advanced) courses generally assume a student will be aware of the content of the Introductory courses and will generic have a more targetted or specific scope.
-* `Workshops` are specific training sessions of `Introductory` or `Advanced` courses organized by the host institution and date they were presented.
+* [Workshops](Workshops) are specific training sessions of Introductory or Advanced courses organized by the host institution and date they were presented.

-Note: While workshops will contain substantially the same information as in `Introductory` or `Advanced` they will likely present institution specific content as well.
+Note: While Workshops will contain substantially the same information as in Introductory or Advanced they will likely present institution specific content as well.

 #### Catalog